SUPPORT OUR STARS

 Send Children to School Well Prepared

-Students who attend school regularly perform better than students with more absences.
-Aside from sick days (when children should be home to rest and recover), aim for daily attendance.
+Let's do what we can to ensure our children get enough sleep the night before and breakfast on school day mornings.
+Remember the school supplies: charged ipad, completed homework, water bottle, snack, and appropriate clothes for recess.
+(Young students often need help or reminders when packing their backpack.)
+Finally, students who attend school regularly perform better than students with more absences.
+Aside from sick days (when children should be home to rest and recover), let's aim for daily attendance.

 Enthusiastically Support Education

 Children should know that we expect kind behavior at school -- and everywhere else for that matter.
-Remind your student periodically what this means.
-See if they can explain what it might look like to be a good citizen at school, to include others and do the right thing.
-Read the school pledge and discuss what kindness, respect, responsibility, perseverance, and integrity mean.
+Let's periodically remind our students what this means.
+Let's see if they can explain what it might look like to be a good citizen at school, to include others and do the right thing.
+Let's read the school pledge and discuss what kindness, respect, responsibility, perseverance, and integrity mean.

 Consider Children's Mental Health

-To help support your child's mental health, encourage children to play, spend time outdoors, and connect with loved ones whenever they can.
+To help support our children's mental health, let's encourage them to play, spend time outdoors, and connect with loved ones whenever they can.
 Positive experiences (such as games, laughing, being silly, and having fun) offset stress.
-If your schedule allows, maintain a consistent daily routine and include time for relaxing and unwinding together at the end of each day.
+When our schedules allow, let's maintain consistent daily routines and include time for relaxing and unwinding together at the end of each day.
+Let's talk to our children's pediatricians if we have concerns about their mental, as well as physical, health.

 Practice Compassion